Felix1G/qr-code-gen/README.md

   <img src="https://github.com/user-attachments/assets/03d51373-2cbf-4b7f-9b3d-1392825efbc2" width="300" alt="image showing masking and format info."><br/>
 </p>

+A 'bad' QR code may confuse scanners.
+Therefore, a penalty score is given to each of the 8 masked QR code.<br/>
 Given by these rules:
 | Rule | Description                                                                 | Penalty |
 |------|-----------------------------------------------------------------------------|---------|